metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Set-Permission.md

 ### -Owner

-Principal who will be the new owner of a resource.
+Principal username who will be the new owner of a resource.
 Using this parameter means taking ownership of a resource.

 ```yaml